Central Philippine University – College of Theology: History

-Prior when the Philippines was ceded to the United States administration by Spain through the Treaty of Paris (1898), the Americans brought their faith, the Protestantism.
-A comity agreement with Protestant American churches and sects was created to divide the Philippine islands for missionary works and to avoid future conflicts with different churches.
-Western Visayas came to the jurisdictions of the Baptists (Northern Baptist).
+The Seminary has its origins in a foreign mission of the American Baptist Missionary Union on the island of Panay in February 1900, when the Philippines islands was opened to the Protestant missions after it was ceded to the United States administration.

 An idea of establishing an industrial for boys and theological seminary to train Christian workers and ministers thereafter was conceived.
-Then in 1901, a grant was given by the American industrialist], philanthropist, oil magnate, and devoted Northern Baptist John D. Rockefeller to establish mission schools in the islands to the American Baptist Churches.
+Then in 1901, a grant was given by the American industrialist, philanthropist, oil magnate, and devoted Northern Baptist John D. Rockefeller to establish mission schools in the islands to the American Baptist Churches.
 The Philippine Baptist Conference voted later in December 1904 to establish two schools, an industrial school for boys and a Bible school to train ministers and other Christian workers.
 The task to found the mission schools was given to American missionary William Orison Valentine, who also became the first presidents of the both schools, with other missionaries as co-founders.
 Before it, Valentine and Miss Van Allen were married back in 1903 and thereafter, the couple left for the new appointment in Iloilo in the Philippines.

 In the summer of 1905 (June), the Baptist Missionary Training School was established by the Reverend William Orison Valentine in their home and later in the fall of 1905, the Jaro Industrial School was established.
 The leadership of the Bible School was turned over to the Reverend Henry Munger who conducted classes off campus.
 In 1907, Dr. Eric Lund became principal and classes were held at the Mission Press building where Lund was doing his Scripture translation work.
 When Dr. Lund left in 1912, the Bible School was closed.
 It was reopened in 1913 by Reverend Alton Bigelow.
 It was under his leadership that the school began to have a definite direction in its development.